 In most cases, your surgeon will also perform a biopsy.
 A biopsy is a sample of tissue taken from your body to be examined more closely under a microscope.

 After benign bone tumor removal, you may need to stay in the hospital for several days.
+The length of stay in Radial Francisco J Orlich for a Benign Bone Tumor Removal largely depends on the specifics of your case.
+On average, the hospital discharge occurs a few days post-procedure once proper nutritional maintenance and pain management have been established.
 The recommended length of stay is about 10 to 14 days as you need to attend follow-up checkups.
 In some cases, you may need to stay in Radial Francisco J Orlich for a longer period of time.
 Your medical team and medical travel team will be able to advise you regarding this matter.

 Everyone’s recovery time after bone tumor removal can be different, depending on the type, size, and location of the tumor.
 The recovery period can sometimes be long, especially if the tumor was located at the leg or hand.
 You may not be allowed to bear weight for about 8 to 12 weeks.
 You may also need to avoid athletic activity for 9 to 12 months.
 However, some normal activities and work (office work) may be resumed sooner than this.
 Your doctor will give you a specific recovery timeline, including when you can resume work, normal activity level, and exercise.